 So what should you look for when when buying your DSLR camera?
 Here's what you need to know:

 Megapixels (MP) show the camera's image resolution.
 One megapixel is equal to one million pixels.
 As a rule of thumb: More megapixels are better and are needed if you plan to print large images or do a lot of cropping.
-Rest assured, all cameras in this review have plenty of MP.
+Rest assured, all cameras in this guide have plenty of MP.

 ISO is one of the key factors for for taking great photos.
 It's your camera's level of sensitivity to light.
 The higher the ISO level, the more light is captured - and vice versa.
 Chose a camera with a large ISO range because this will give you more flexibility in different light conditions.